zivz/weatherapp_codelab/codelab.md

 In the following tutorial, we'll learn how to make an iOS app.

 **General**
-The app will show the user the current weather in its current location.
+The app will show the user the current weather in his current location.

 **UI**
 The UI Will have a single view.
 The primary view will contain two subviews:
 * A view for the current weather
-* A table view for the next 10 days forecast.
+* A table view for the next 10 day forecast.

 ![WeatherApp](./assets/WeatherApp.png)